Effects of genocide on youth: Native Americans in the United States

 Native Americans in the United States were subject to military and land-taking campaigns by U.S. government policies.
 Disease reduced the American Indian population by 95 percent between 1492 and 1900, marking the worst demographic collapse in human history.
 There were also frequent violent conflicts between Indians and settlers.
-Scholarly debates have not resolved whether specific conflicts during US military expansion can be defined as genocide because of questions over the intent.
-Specific conflicts such as the Sand Creek massacre, the 1851 California Round Valley Wars, and Shoshoni massacres in the 1860s in Idaho have been described as genocidal or genocide.
-Cultural genocide included the intent to destroy cultural systems like collective land ownership and preventing children from learning the Native culture.
+Scholarly debates have not resolved whether specific conflicts during U.S. military expansion can be defined as genocide because of questions over the intent.
+Specific conflicts such as the Sand Creek massacre, the 1851 California Round Valley Wars, and Shoshoni massacres in the 1860s in Idaho have been described as genocidal.
+Cultural genocide included the intent to destroy cultural systems like collective land ownership and preventing children from learning about Native cultures through boarding schools.

-Youth and children were included among non-combatants killed by military forces, vigilantes, or disease during US colonization.
+Youth and children were included among non-combatants killed by military forces, vigilantes, or disease during U.S. colonization.
 Cases of girls being raped and children being cut into pieces were documented in the states of Arizona, Ohio, and Wyoming in the late 18th and early 19th centuries.
 Children were taken prisoner after battles between whites and Native Americans.

 Youth in boarding schools

-Youth were a primary target for many state projects.
 From 1824 until the 1970s, approximately 100 boarding schools were operated by the United States federal government.
-Native families volunteered and were forced to send their children to attend Indian Boarding Schools.
-It has been claimed that this state intention was to keep youth from learning indigenous culture: one boarding school founder described boarding schools as a way to "Kill the Indian, Save the Man."
+Native families volunteered and were forced to send their children to attend Indian boarding schools.
+The intention behind this project was to prevent youth from learning and passing on Indigenous cultures.
+Brigadier-General Richard Henry Pratt, who founded the Carlisle Indian Industrial School, pronounced that the goal of his institution was to "kill the Indian, save the man."
 Children at these sites experienced physical, sexual, and emotional abuse.
 However, oral histories also document that youth had good experiences of friendships, skills learned, and sporting events.
 As adults, they often struggled to raise their own children when returning to Indian cultural contexts.

 Intergenerational effects

-Brave Heart and DeBruyn, psychologists treating American Indian youth, compare psychological trauma caused by massacres, land allotment, and boarding schools to the trauma experienced by Holocaust survivor descendants.
+Brave Heart and DeBruyn, psychologists treating American Indian youth, compare psychological trauma caused by massacres, land allotment, and boarding schools to the trauma experienced by the descendants of Holocaust survivors.
 Adults who experienced boarding schools as children seek treatment to be able to adequately bond with their children.
 American Indian groups have created treatment processes such as the Takini Network: Lakota Holocaust Survivors' Association to treat youth and adults through cultural competence, participation in traditional ceremonies, and grief management.

 Armenian genocide, Turkey

 The Armenian genocide began in 1915 when the Turkish government planned to wipe out Armenians living in the Ottoman Empire.
-About 2 million Armenians were killed and many more were removed from the country by force.
+About 2 million Armenians were killed, and many more were removed from the country by force.
 The Turkish government does not acknowledge the events of the Armenian genocide as genocide.